alex-engelmann/TriviaGame/README.md

 ## Contributing

-Not currently looking for more contributors
+Not currently looking for more contributors.

 ## Feedback